Fusion and positivity in chiral conformal field theory: Identification of VOA and conformal net fusion products

 for $z \in \cU$.
 Both sides of this equality define holomorphic functions on $\cX$, and thus we conclude that the equality holds for all $z \in \cX$.
 Since $b_2$ was arbitrary and $A^{-1}\cH_N$ is dense, we conclude that \eqref{eqn: U property on cU} holds for all $z \in \cX$ as well. \end{proof}

 Note that the existence of a branch of $\log$ on $\cX$ was required in Lemma \ref{lem: fusion iso for component}, but such a branch always exists.
-Indeed, by definition, $\Int(A)$ is a degenerate annulus not containing 0 whose thick part is supported in the interval $I$, and thus the connected components of $\Int(A)$ are simply connected.
+Indeed, by definition, $\Int(A)$ is a degenerate annulus not containing 0 such that $\partial \Int(A) \cap S^1 \subset I$, and thus the connected components of $\Int(A)$ are simply connected.

 Now given $(1,A) \in \scA_I$ and a connected component $\cX$ of $\Int(A)$ equipped with a branch of $\log$, we have constructed a unitary $U_{I,A,\cX}$.
 Our next step is to compare the maps $U_{I,A,\cX}$ as $A$ and $\cX$ vary, but in order to do so we need a reasonable way of comparing branches of $\log$ on $\cX \subset \Int(A)$ and $\cX^\prime \subset \Int(A^\prime)$ for some other $(1,A^\prime) \in \scA_I$.